 Kevin D. Zumwalt

-Kevin Zumwalt serves as the Interim Director of the University of Missouri Extension's Fire and Rescue Training Institute (MU FRTI).
+Kevin Zumwalt serves as the director of the University of Missouri Extension's Fire and Rescue Training Institute (MU FRTI).
 The Institute’s mission is the delivery of fire and emergency service training that will enable emergency responders to better protect lives and property within their communities.

 Zumwalt began his fire service career as a volunteer with the St. Clair Fire Protection District in 1975.
 In 1984 he became a part-time field instructor for the Fire and Rescue Training Institute; and in 1986 was asked to coordinate the Winter and Summer Fire Schools.
 He served for five years as a paid firefighter with the Mehlville Fire Protection District before taking a full time position with MU FRTI in 1994.
 Kevin served as Technical Rescue and Conference Programs Specialist from 1994 to 2008, Assistant Director from 2008 to 2013, and Associate Director from 2013 to 2017.